 - 3 small carrots grated

 - 1 lemon zest and juice

 - Heat a large pot over medium heat.
 Add 1 Tbsp of the olive oil to the pot.
 Once oil is hot, add the onions and sauté until translucent.
 Add the garlic and sauté for an additional minute.

 - Add the carrot and sauté for another two minutes.

 - Add the chicken broth and orzo to the pot.
 Cook until orzo is tender, with a slight bite, about 10 minutes (but can depend on the orzo).

 - While orzo is cooking, prepare the shrimp.
 In a skillet, heat one tablespoon of olive oil over medium heat.
-When oil is hot, add 10 large shrimp to the pan.
+When oil is hot, add shrimp to the pan.
 Sprinkle with salt and pepper.
 Cook, flipping once, until shrimp are cooked through and pink.
 Set aside.

 - Once orzo soup is finished, add the lemon zest and juice.
 Season with salt, pepper and dried basil.